If you have any questions about Wombat & Poss, please let me know! Here’s some information that might help you out.

 Where do you get your fabric and yarn from?

 I support local suppliers wherever I can and this is an important aspect of running my business.

 The alpaca yarn I source for my koala beanies is grown, processed and spun in NSW.
 I use Australian wool, some of which is organically grown in NSW, and processed and spun in NZ.
 Other wool I use is non-organic and is processed overseas, but spun in Australia.
-At this stage, Australia does not have the facilities to process wool.
+At this stage, Australia does not have the facilities to process wool (though they used to!).

 I buy my fabric from Australian suppliers, although the majority of the fabric is manufactured overseas.

 Yes I do and I love doing custom orders!
 Whether I can do it in the timeframe you require will depend on how busy I am at the time and whether I can source the necessary materials/yarn.
 Please just ask and I’ll see if I can help you 🙂